schloepke/gamemachine/README.md

 - The most efficient space optimization in the industry.
 Multiple techniques used to allow for hundreds of entities in visual range at low bandwidth rates.

-- UDP, TCP, and Http
+- UDP, TCP, and Http based on Netty.

 - Fully distributed chat/messaging system.

+- Region/zone handling that is fully distributed and simple to use.
+Regions are automatically moved from down servers to another available node in the cluster.
+Based on the proven Akka system.